steveturbek/tangible-interfaces/book.md

 #### 9. Wireless Communication: Creating Connected Devices

 **Concept:** Bluetooth enables devices to control phones and computers, or communicate with each other.
 Understand pairing, HID profiles, and basic wireless architecture.
 Design for connection states (paired, searching, disconnected).

+**Case Study:** Apple AirPods pairing experience.
+Traditional Bluetooth pairing was notoriously frustrating—holding buttons, navigating menus, re-pairing after disconnections.
+Apple's H1 chip and iCloud integration reduced pairing to opening the case near an iPhone.
+The "magic" was careful attention to connection state design: visual feedback on both device and phone, seamless switching between devices, and graceful handling of connection loss.
+The lesson: wireless complexity should be hidden from users, not exposed.

 **Workshop:** Build a Bluetooth media remote control.
 Implement pairing, basic media controls, and feedback for connection status.
 Test with multiple devices (phone, laptop).